Ruchip16/Summer-of-Bitcoin-Exercise/README.md

 According to knapsack problem, we have to include that objects which have maximum profit

-1] If weight of current transaction ID < the Maximum Weight then we can either include that particular ID or we'll not include depending on whether that item will be a part of maximum profit item or not.

-2] Otherwise, if the weight of current item is >=  maximum weight we'll surely not include it.

-Similar is our given problem statement.
+1] I have used a set & I check if all the parent transactions are already present in the block or not.

+2] If above step is true, we include the transaction and update fee and weight and erase it from current set else we go to next higher transaction.

-Now the question is but **Why we are applying Dynamic Programming here?**
+Now the question is but **Why we are applying Greedy Approach here?**

 1) We have a choice of selecting a particular transaction I'd in such a way that it yields us the maximum total fee.

 2) In this problem we have to obtain an optimal output i.e. the maximum total fee.

-Why particularly we are applying the 0/1 Knapsack approach?
+### Why particularly we are applying the 0/1 Knapsack approach?

 1) In the knapsack problem we are given with 2 lists first one is the weight list of all items and secondly the profit list of all items.
 Similarly, here we  are given the weight column of all transaction ID's in the dataset which we'll be converting into the weight list and secondly the fee column which we'll be converting into the fee list.

 So,

-Weight list of 0/1 Knapsack problem is equivalent to the weight list of all transaction ID's.
+1) Weight list of fractional Knapsack problem is equivalent to the weight list of all transaction ID's.

-Profit list of 0/1 Knapsack problem is equivalent to the fee list of all transaction IDs.
+Profit list of fractional Knapsack problem is equivalent to the fee list of all transaction IDs.

 2) Here weight of Knapsack bag is equivalent to 4,000,000 weight which we don't have to exceed.

-3) Thirdly, in the 0/1 knapsack problem we have to find the maximum profit here we have to find the maximum total fee obtained.
+3) Thirdly, in the fractional knapsack problem we have to find the maximum profit here we have to find the maximum total fee obtained.

-There are total 3 ways of applying the 0/1 Knapsack approach to this problem

 ### Approach 1:-  Recursion